 Both natural and artificial light will affect how your digital lobby directory appears to visitors and how easy it is to read.

 Keep in mind that natural light will shift throughout the day and while your directory may be easy to read in the morning, you need to test it for legibility throughout the day.

 Choosing the right colors significantly influences whether your directory is legible.
 If background and font colors are too close in hue, text will be difficult to read.
 At the same time, you want to look for colors that complement one another.
 Harsh contrasts will not only make directories difficult to read, they’ll also make it look poorly designed and unprofessional, which ultimately reflects poorly on your business.

-Colors are also an important tool that can be used to reinforce your branding and create a certain mood or evoke a particular emotion.
+Colors are an important tool.
+Color can be used to reinforce your branding and create a certain mood or evoke a particular emotion.
 Advertisers, marketers and designers have spent decades studying the psychological effect of colors and how they can be used to influence consumers:

 - Warm, bright colors are highly visible and tend to make objects seem larger.
 They also convey a sense of welcoming.